 Teen homelessness isn’t on most people’s radar screen.
-Most people usually hear of it when the teens end up getting in trouble and is reported in the newspaper, or when a group of them cause problems downtown.
+Most people usually hear of it only when the teens end up getting in trouble and are reported in the newspaper or when a group of them cause problems downtown.
 The challenge starts with finding them.
-These kids aren’t screaming it out that they are alone, that they don’t fit anywhere.
+These kids aren’t screaming out that they are alone, that they don’t fit anywhere.
 And as other research has shown, students with insecure housing aren’t all living in shelters.
-They may be doubled up with relatives or moving frequently from place to place.
-Or, they may be going it alone…which means sleeping in cars, parks, tents, abandoned buildings.
+They may be doubled up with relatives or frequently moving from place to place.
+Or, they may be going it alone…which means sleeping in cars, parks, tents, or abandoned buildings.

 Teens Left Behind

 4OurKids recognizes that these are the youth that society is leaving behind.
-So in addition to the youth coming through the court systems, 4OurKids also emphasizes their program’s strengths on these teens as well.
-But spending money on summer school can only go so far…54% of the teens surveyed by the nonpartisan advocacy group Civic Enterprises, said both material and emotional support are equally important to helping them continue their educations, and 4OurKids is committed to both of those aspects.
+So, in addition to the youth coming through the court systems, 4OurKids also emphasizes their program’s strengths for these teens as well.
+But spending money on summer school can only go so far…54% of the teens surveyed by the nonpartisan advocacy group Civic Enterprises said both material and emotional support is equally important to help them continue their educations, and 4OurKids is committed to both of those aspects.